Do You Need a 3 Row SUV?

 - Offers top features, conveniences, and safety at a good value

 5. GMC Yukon Denali

 When you need room for the whole family, plus a friend and even a pet, and you also want top luxury details, the Yukon Denali is a great option.
-The GMC Yukon Denali is extremely spacious and has a full size 3rd row.
+Denali designates GMC’s luxury label, and the Yukon Denali is top of the line, with prices running from about $66,000 to about $77,000.
+The GMC Yukon Denali is extremely spacious and has a full-size 3rd row.
 On many new vehicles, lane keep assist isn’t really necessary, but with a vehicle as large as the Denali, it is really useful, particularly when driving narrow, busy highways.
 The huge mirrors and rear cross traffic alert, blind spot monitor and forward collision alert all play a part in keeping you safe on the road.
 And in an SUV as large as the Yukon, the safety features are important along with those huge mirrors you will be relying on.